God of War (2018 video game)

-Described by creative director Cory Barlog as a reimagining of the franchise, a major gameplay change is that Kratos makes prominent use of a magical battle axe known as the Leviathan Axe instead of his signature double-chained blades called the Blades of Chaos.
+Described by creative director Cory Barlog as a reimagining of the franchise, a major gameplay change is that Kratos now uses a magical battle axe, the Leviathan Axe, instead of his signature double-chained blades.
 The game also uses an over-the-shoulder free camera, with the game in one shot, as opposed to the fixed cinematic camera of the previous entries.
 It also includes role-playing game elements, and Kratos's son Atreus provides assistance in combat.
 The majority of the original game's development team worked on God of War and designed it to be accessible and grounded.
-A separate short text-based game, A Call from the Wilds, was released in February 2018 through Facebook Messenger and follows Atreus on his first adventure.
-Three days before God of Wars release, a smartphone companion app called Mímir's Vision was made available, providing additional information about the game's Norse setting.
+A short text-based game, A Call from the Wilds, was released in February 2018 through Facebook Messenger and follows Atreus on his first adventure.
+A smartphone app, Mímir's Vision, was released three days before the release, providing additional information about the Norse setting.

-God of War received universal acclaim from critics for its story, world design, art direction, music, graphics, combat system, and characters, in particular the dynamic between Kratos and Atreus.
-Many reviewers felt it had successfully revitalized the series without losing the core identity of its predecessors.
-It was named Game of the Year by numerous media outlets and award shows, and has been cited as among the greatest video games ever made.
-The game also performed well commercially, selling over 5 million units within a month of its release and 23 million units sold by November 2022, making it one of the best-selling PlayStation 4 games and the best-selling game in the series.
+God of War received acclaim for its story, world design, art direction, music, graphics, combat system, and characters, in particular the dynamic between Kratos and Atreus.
+Many reviewers felt it had successfully revitalized the series without losing its core identity.
+It was named Game of the Year by numerous media outlets and award shows, and has been cited as among the greatest video games.
+It sold more than five million copies within a month of release and had sold 23 million by November 2022, making it one of the best-selling PlayStation 4 games and the best-selling game in the series.
 A novelization was released in August 2018, followed by a prequel comic series published from November 2018 to June 2021, while a live-action television series is in development for Amazon Prime Video.
-A sequel, God of War Ragnarök, was released for the PlayStation 4 and PlayStation 5 in November 2022, and for Windows in 2024.
+A sequel, God of War Ragnarök, was released for the PlayStation 4 and PlayStation 5 in 2022, and for Windows in 2024.